laneboysrc/rc-brake-lights/README.md

 The core of the light controller is the inexpensive STC STC15W104.
 It is a modern interpretation of the venerable 8051 MCU.
 This MCU was chosen due to its very low cost and because it can be programmed with an inexpensive USB-to-serial adapter, or using the serial port on a Raspberry Pi.

-You can find the STC15W104 usually on eBay, AliExpress, Electrodragon, LSCS ...
+You can find the STC15W104 usually on eBay, AliExpress, Electrodragon, LCSC ...

 Beside the MCU you need 3 resistors, a diode and a capacitor.
 The complete [list of components](electronics/BOM%20-%20Bill%20of%20Materials.txt) can be found in the `electronics/` folder

 For convenience the [schematics are available as PDF file](electronics/rc-brake-lights-schematics.pdf).

 Due to the small number of required components, the light controller can be easily built on a perfboard.
-The follwing image shows how to wire everything up:
+The following image shows how to wire everything up:

 ![Perfboard construction](electronics/rc-brake-lights_breadboard.png)